fvictorio/gsc/README.md

 ## Mock tokens

 You can select how many mock tokens will be created.
 The generated `config.json` will have a list of tokens under the `mock-tokens` project.
-By default each token is an empty object.
+By default each token is represented by an empty object.
 For each one, you can add the properties `totalSupply`, `name`, `symbol` and `decimals`.